 - Natural sound in quiet rooms with good acoustics

 - Excellent off-axis rejection from the rear of the microphone

 - Offers little advantage over the camera’s built-in microphones

 Cardioid Microphone Variations – Supercardioid & Hypercardioid

-Supercardioid and hypercardioid are modified cardioid mics that reject more sound from the sides at the cost of sacrificing some off-axis attenuation from the rear.
-These two polar patterns differ from a technical standpoint in that supercardioids provide roughly equal attenuation from the sides and rear of the mic, whereas hypercardioids provide more attenuation from the sides at the cost of less attenuation from the rear.
+Supercardioid and hypercardioid are modified cardioid patterns that reject more sound from the sides at the cost of reducing attenuation from the rear.
+These two polar patterns differ from a technical standpoint, such that supercardioids provide roughly equal attenuation from the sides and rear of the mic, whereas hypercardioids provide more attenuation from the sides at the expense of less attenuation from the rear.

-For use as camera-mounted mics, these are typically preferable to cardioid mics as the added attenuation from the sides of the mic helps to better isolate sound from directly in front of the camera from the sides.
-In practical terms, it’s difficult to distinguish between the two, although hypercardioid offers a slight advantage for on-camera use with its superior rejection of sound from the sides of the mic.
+For use as camera-mounted mics, these are typically preferable to cardioid mics as the added attenuation from the sides of the mic helps to better isolate sound originating from directly in front of the lens.
+It’s difficult to distinguish between the two patterns in real-world use, but hypercardioid mics offer a slight advantage with their increased rejection from the sides of the mic.

-With the improved pickup from the rear of hypercardioid mics, they might seem like better options for vlogging where the person behind the camera occasionally speaks.
-However, the frequency-response of hypercardioid mics typically decreases from the rear of the mic, resulting in a slightly muffled sound.
-Sound behind the mic will be slightly more audible than with a cardioid mic, but won’t offer a true bidirectional response.
+With the improved pickup from the rear of hypercardioid mics, they might seem like better options for scenarios wherein the person behind the camera occasionally speaks.
+However, the frequency-response of hypercardioid mics typically decreases at the rear of the mic, resulting in a tinny or muffled sound.
+Sound behind the mic will be slightly more audible than with a cardioid mic, but hypercardioids don’t offer a true bidirectional response.